 By the way, the shadow of the moon can also hit the earth.
 When this happens, observers on earth will see either a partial solar eclipse or a total solar eclipse (if they're lucky enough to be in the right place at the right time).

 Answer: Reflected light from the earth does hit the moon.
 This is most noticeable when the moon is in a thin crescent phase.
 Look at the thin crescent moon at night, and you may notice a dim, ghost-like circle of the full moon.
 The part that is very dim and ghost-like is shining by sunlight reflecting off the earth, and then off the moon, and back to your eyes.
 This is called "earthshine" and is relatively common.
-Since most people observe the crescent moon in the evening just after sunset, this is sometimes called "the new moon in the old moon's arms" (the crescent is the young or nearly "new" moon, the earthshine illuminated part is the "old" part).
-For an illustration, check out the Special Note on the Difficult Waxing Crescent page of our moon calendar.
-To know when to go out and look for the "earthshine", look for a waxing crescent phase on current month of our moon calendar.
+See the illustration on the right.
+Since most people observe the crescent moon in the evening just after sunset, this is sometimes called "the new moon in the old moon's arms".
+The crescent is the young or nearly "new" moon, the earthshine illuminated part is the "old" part.
+To observe this, look on a Moon calendar for the next new moon, and go out and look for the Moon after sunset for a few days after the new moon.

 Answer: No. The moon orbits around the earth about once each month (see questions 5 and 6).
 Each day, the moon will rise (and set) an average of 50 minutes later than it did the day (or night) before.
-To find the rise and set times for the moon today, try this great site: "Find Sun and Moon Rise and Set Times".
+To find the rise and set times for the moon today, go to TimeAndDate.com's Moonrise and Moonset Calculator and enter your city.